robinrodricks/FluentListView/README.md

 How do I use checkboxes in my FluentListView?
 ---------------------------------------------------------------------------------------------------------------------------------

-To uses checkboxes with an FluentListView, you must set the FluentListView.CheckBoxes property to _true_.
+To uses checkboxes with a FluentListView, you must set the FluentListView.CheckBoxes property to _true_.
 If you want the user to be able to give check boxes the _Indeterminate_ value, you should set the FluentListView.TriStateCheckBoxes property to _true_.

 Owing to a limitation of the .NET ListView class, you cannot use CheckBoxes in Tile view.
 It just can’t be done.